 For information related to the law governing cannabis establishments click here.

-The Medical Cannabis Cultivation Establishment License request for proposals is now available.
+The Medical Cannabis Processing Establishment License request for proposals is now available.
 To see the entire solicitation and apply prospective applicants must register as vendors through the Sciquest Portal.

 View the solicitation.
-Search for Medical Cannabis Cultivator Business License.
-The solicitation number is: DB19063
+Search for Medical Cannabis Processor Business License.
+The solicitation number is: DB20008

-The Request for Proposals (RFP) for prospective medical cannabis growers opened at the Utah Division of Purchasing on June 1.
+The Request for Proposals (RFP) for prospective medical cannabis processors opened at the Utah Division of Purchasing on August 23.
 Interested parties should register NOW to be a vendor through the Utah Supplier Portal.

 Information on completing background checks for Medical Cannabis Cultivation Establishments and Agents

-All parties planning to apply for one of the limited number of medical cannabis cultivation establishment licenses are encouraged to start the background check process now.
+All parties planning to apply for a medical cannabis processing establishment licenses are encouraged to start the background check process now.

 The application that is submitted will include a "Criminal Background Screening Authorization Form" Click here.
 This form must be completed and signed by the applicant.
 The applicant must also complete the Medical Cannabis Production Establishment Criminal Background Receipt form.
 Click here.
 You may submit the background check forms one of three ways: Bring them into the Utah Department of Agriculture and Food in person, submit by U.S. Mail, or by emailing the forms to firstname.lastname@example.org.
 Payment may be made in person or via U.S. Mail.
 If you submit your forms via email, the Department will contact you to take payment over the phone.

-Once the application, forms and fees have been submitted to UDAF, UDAF will submit forms to the Utah Department of Health, who will send the applicant a "Live Scan Fingerprint Authorization Form" to continue the process.
+Once the application, forms and fees have been submitted to UDAF, UDAF will send the applicant a "Live Scan Fingerprint Authorization Form" to continue the process.